NimaPoshtiban/cminus/README.md

 # interpreter

-This is an interpreter for a minimal dynamically-typed programming language.
+This is an interpreter for a minimal dynamically typed programming language.
 It currently supports the following data types:

 Integers (no floats)
 Boolean (true, false)